Opioid painkillers are linked to extreme dependence, often leading to severe injury or death by overdose.

 • Diazepam (Valium)

 • Lorazepam (Ativan)

 It is important to avoid taking benzodiazepines while taking prescription opioids whenever possible.
-Doctors who prescribe both opioids and benzodiazepines for the same patient may be found negligent should injury or death occur.
+Doctors who prescribe both opioids and benzodiazepines for the same patient in Ohio may be found negligent should injury or death occur.

 It’s not just doctors who have been facing legal action for the opioid epidemic.
 A number of states have filed suit against pharmaceutical companies for their roles in the opioid epidemic, including the state of Ohio.
 Ohio consistently ranks near the top of drug overdose rates.
 In 2016, 2.3 million people in Ohio, or about a fifth of the state’s population, were prescribed opioids.

 A recent complaint filed by the Ohio Attorney General alleges that drugmakers downplay the risks and tout the benefits of opioids, helping to fuel the prescription painkiller crisis responsible for the deaths of more than 3,000 people in Ohio in 2016.

 The Ohio lawsuit lawsuit claims drugmakers violated multiple state laws, including the Ohio Corrupt Practices Act, and committed Medicaid fraud.
 Primary care doctors were being told that true addiction is extremely rare, but the reality is much different.
 OxyContin, for example, included a fraudulent marketing campaign that claimed the drug was not as addictive as other alternative drugs.